-A 'business as usual' approach has been taken to the majority of requests for information received, but in the calendar year to December 2021, 7 requests which specifically referred to the Freedom of Information Act were received.
-This compares to 6 requests in 2020 and 15 in 2019.
+A 'business as usual' approach has been taken to the majority of requests for information received, but within the year, five requests which specifically referred to the Freedom of Information Act were received.

-One request related to Electoral Registration, one to NDR (only) and two to Council Tax (only).
-Three requests covered both NDR and Council Tax.
-One request was responded to in full, four were responded to in so far as the data was held and exemptions were applied to two responses.
+Two requests related to Electoral Registration and three to NDR.
+Three requests were responded to in full, one request was refused on the basis of cost, and the final one related to information not held.
 No responses were subject to a request for Review.
 There were no recurring requests that could be satisfied by proactive publication of any particular information.